youngazier/HCMAI24-EventRetrieval-VGU-warri0rs/README.md

-This is not the final code of us in the competition.
-To be updated.
+This is not our final competition code.
+An update is coming soon.